5 Reasons Why Cosmetic Surgeons Draw On Patients Before Treatment

 They say the practice of cosmetic dermatology is an art form, where the body is the medium and the surgeon is the artist.
 And one way a surgeon can practice his or her artistic eye is by drawing on a patient before performing a procedure, whether it’s a liposuction procedure or a Botox injection.

-Dr. Philip Miller and Dr. Douglas Steinbrech comprise New York’s first collaborative duo of a Facial Plastic Surgeon and a General Plastic Surgeon who work together to create innovative and comprehensive plans, including the process of drawing on patients to ensure natural-looking results that exceed the patients’ goals.
+Dr. Philip Miller creates innovative and comprehensive plans, which sometimes includes the process of drawing on patients to ensure natural-looking results that exceed the patients’ goals.
 But why exactly do surgeons have to draw on their patients’ bodies?

 Drawing Puts The Patient’s Treatment Plan Into Writing